quaric/zadark/README.md

 ## About

-ZaDark is an open source extension that helps you enable Dark Mode for Zalo PC and Web.
+ZaDark is an extension that helps you enable Dark Mode for Zalo PC and Web.

 https://zadark.quaric.com/